mbethke/la_us/README.md

 key)

-* Combining code points have been left out (e.g. you can't have "am" (ອໍາ) on a single key because a single letter can only produce a single code point in XKB;
+* Combining code points have been left out (e.g. you can't have "am" (ອໍາ) on a single key because a single key can only produce a single code point in XKB;
 you have to type it as O-A instead.
 Those few keys are marked TODO and I haven't decided what else to use them for yet.